MKL-NET/MKL.NET/README.md

 - Minimum - in N dimensions.
 Intuative tolerance parameters.
 Optimised no array allocation in main loop using in place symmetric MKL rank-k, rank-2k functions.
             Should scale well with the number of dimensions. ~ 50-70% fewer function calls than other BFGS algorithms.
 - CurveFit and non-linear LeastSquares - helper functions based on Minimum.
 - Minimum_Global - global minimum algorithm in N dimensions returning a sequence of parallel grid BFGS searches ever reducing the spacing between prior searches.
+Further details [here](https://anthonylloyd.github.io/blog/2022/03/08/minimum-global).

 ## MKL.NET.Statistics